 A maths-based Football World Cup simulation for teachers and students to use.

-balls to match, how many are in the carousel, and how many draws to make at once.
+Use this animation to experiment with lotteries.
+Choose how many balls to match, how many are in the carousel, and how many draws to make at once.

 What can you say about the child who will be first on the playground tomorrow morning at breaktime in your school?

 What statements can you make about the car that passes the school gates at 11am on Monday?
-How will you come up with statements and
+How will you come up with statements and test your ideas?

 Engage in a little mathematical detective work to see if you can spot the fakes.